adipro/starter-academic/content/publication/kurniawan-2012-icbgm/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*Proc.
-10th Int.
-Conf.
-Bond Graph Model.
-Simulation, ICBGM*'
+publication: '*Proceedings of the 10th International Conference on Bond Graph Modeling and Simulation*'
 ---